brjdenis/pyqaserver/README.md

 # Bugs and requests

-You can contribute to this project with suggestions or bug reports to
+You can contribute to this project with suggestions or bug reports to: brjdenis2000@gmail.com.

 I don't really understand how github works, so the best way to reach me is to send me an email.
 I will probably respond, I have nothing better to do anyway.